-\textit{Conclusion.} While a fully device-independent certification is the ultimate goal in the demonstration of indefinite causal order, currently it is unknown whether the required processes can be physically implemented.
+While a fully device-independent certification is the ultimate goal in the demonstration of indefinite causal order, currently it is unknown whether the required processes can be physically implemented.
 Therefore, in the state-of-the-art of quantum process implementation~\cite{wechs21}, the strongest possible method to experimentally certify indefinite causal order is the one that relies on the fewest possible number of device-characterization assumptions.
 In that sense, we have improved upon previous experimental demonstrations by requiring that only the quantum operations of a single party are characterized.
-Our proof of the certification of indefinite causal order was done through the conclusive violation of what we introduce as a semi-device-independent causal inequality.
-Since the quantum switch is known not to produce correlations that can be device-independently observed~\cite{araujo15}, our technique constitutes the minimal set of complete device-characterization assumptions necessary for the certification of the non-causal properties of the quantum switch~\cite{bavaresco19}.
-We ensured that these minimal assumptions hold by performing quantum process tomography of the local instruments of the characterized party.
+Our proof was based on the conclusive violation of what we introduce as a semi-device-independent causal inequality.
+Since the quantum switch is known not to produce correlations that can be fully device-independently observed~\cite{araujo15}, our technique constitutes the minimal set of complete device-characterization assumptions necessary for the certification of the non-causal properties of the quantum switch~\cite{bavaresco19}.
+We ensured these minimal assumptions to hold by performing process tomography of the characterized party.
 Our setup was based on a novel design of a photonic quantum switch with compact interferometer arrays, that enabled the additional experimental improvement of locally generating multiple outcomes by all parties, instead of the more usual implementation of local (single-outcome) unitary operations.
 Our active phase-locking system created a very stable and high-performance quantum switch.
 This demonstration therefore contributes with stronger experimental evidence of the occurrence of indefinite causal order.
-We hope that our novel method of implementing operations beyond unitaries will motivate the use of more complex operations in future protocols concerning indefinite causality and stimulate further investigation of this phenomenon based on even less assumptions. \\